Skip to main content

 1

-Understand the role of antidiuretic hormone (ADH): ADH is a hormone that helps regulate water balance in the body by controlling the amount of water reabsorbed by the kidneys.
+Understand the role of antidiuretic hormone (ADH) in the body: ADH is a hormone that helps regulate water balance by increasing water reabsorption in the kidneys.

 Video duration: